payspec/payspec-js/README.md

 ## API

-### `getPayspecInvoiceUUID(invoiceData: PayspecInvoice): string | undefined`
+### `getPayspecInvoiceUUID(invoiceData: PayspecInvoice)

 Generates a Universally Unique Identifier (UUID) for a Payspec invoice.

 #### Parameters

 - **invoiceData**: An object containing
-  - `payspecContractAddress`: The address of the Payspec contract on the Ethereum blockchain.
+  - `payspecContractAddress`: The address of the Payspec contract on the Ethereum network you are using.
-  - `description`: A description of the invoice.
+  - `metadataHash`: A hash of optional metadata such as order description, product name, anything.
-  - `nonce`: A random number used to prevent replay attacks.
+  - `nonce`: A random number used to prevent uuid collisions.
   - `token`: The address of the token used to pay the invoice (or Ether address for Ether payments).
   - `totalAmountDue`: The total amount due for the invoice, in Wei or token units.
   - `payToArrayStringified`: A JSON stringified array of Ethereum addresses that will receive payment.
-  - `amountsDueArrayStringified`: A JSON stringified array of amounts due to each payee, in Wei or token units.
+  - `amountsDueArrayStringified`: A JSON stringified array of amounts due to each payee respectively in order, in wei or raw token units.
-  - `expiresAt`: The timestamp (in seconds) after which the invoice will expire.
+  - `expiresAt`: The timestamp (in utc unix seconds) after which the invoice will expire and will not be able to be paid.

 #### Returns